Welcome to the Luquetti Lab

 The Luquetti Lab's work extends beyond microtia.
 As a contributor to the Craniofacial Outcomes Research and Epidemiology Group (CORE), the lab works closely with other researchers in Seattle Children's Craniofacial Center, helping design and conduct studies aimed at improving our understanding of craniofacial microsomia and other malformations.

-Daniela Luquetti, MD, PhD, is an assistant professor in the Department of Pediatrics at the University of Washington School of Medicine.
+Daniela Luquetti, MD, PhD, is an associate professor in the Department of Pediatrics at the University of Washington School of Medicine.
 She completed her medical geneticist training in 2005 and her PhD in public health in 2009.

 Luquetti has a broad background in medical genetics and epidemiology, with specific training and experience in birth defects.
 As a doctoral student, she conducted birth defects surveillance research and secondary data analysis on epidemiological aspects of birth defects.
 As a postdoctoral fellow at the Division of Craniofacial Medicine at the University of Washington, she expanded her research to include the assessment of genetic sequence variation as well as other potential genetic causes of birth defects.

 Participate in Research

 Help us answer questions about childhood health and illness, and help other children in the future.
 Learn more.